amitkr209/Python_and_R_Projects/README.md

 *Bar graph visualizing the top 3 data roles and their top 5 skills associated with each.*

 ### Insights Likelihood of Skills in US Job Postings:
-- **Python Leads for Data Scientists:** In the U.S., Python is the most requested skill for Data Scientists, with `72%` of job postings highlighting it.
+- **Python Leads for Data Scientists:** In the U.S., *Python* is the most requested skill for *Data Scientists*, with `72%` of job postings highlighting it.
 This emphasizes Python's critical role in the data science domain.

-- **SQL’s Consistency Across Roles:** SQL remains a foundational skill across all three roles.
-It is particularly crucial for Data Engineers `68%` and Data Analysts `51%`, indicating that strong database management skills are indispensable.
+- **SQL’s Consistency Across Roles:** *SQL* remains a foundational skill across all three roles.
+It is particularly crucial for *Data Engineers* `68%` and *Data Analysts* `51%`, indicating that strong database management skills are indispensable.

-- **Excel’s Importance for Data Analysts:** Excel continues to be a highly demanded skill for Data Analysts in the U.S., with `41%` of job postings requiring it.
+- **Excel’s Importance for Data Analysts:** *Excel* continues to be a highly demanded skill for *Data Analysts* in the U.S., with `41%` of job postings requiring it.
 This suggests that Excel remains a staple tool for data analysis and reporting.

-- **Emerging Cloud Skills for Data Engineers:** In Data Engineering roles, cloud platforms such as *AWS* are in significant demand `43%`, along with *Azure* `32%`.
+- **Emerging Cloud Skills for Data Engineers:** In *Data Engineering roles*, cloud platforms such as *AWS* are in significant demand `43%`, along with *Azure* `32%`.
 This highlights the increasing importance of cloud computing skills in data engineering within the United States.

 - **SAS and Tableau for Data Analysts:** For U.S. Data Analysts, tools like *SAS* `19%` and *Tableau* `28%` are also in demand, though not as prominent as SQL or Excel.
-Tableau’s demand suggests that data visualization skills are still crucial, though the competition with Power BI is evident.
+Tableau’s demand suggests that data visualization skills are still crucial, though the competition with *Power BI* is evident.

 ### Comparison between both Graphs
-- **SQL Dominance:** SQL is the top skill in both India and the U.S. across all roles.
-However, the demand for SQL is slightly higher in India, especially for Data Engineers `68%` compared to the U.S. This suggests a more uniform reliance on SQL in India, while in the U.S., there may be a broader distribution of skills.
+- **SQL Dominance:** *SQL* is the top skill in both India and the U.S. across all roles.
+However, the demand for *SQL* is slightly higher in India, especially for *Data Engineers* `68%` compared to the U.S. This suggests a more uniform reliance on SQL in India, while in the U.S., there may be a broader distribution of skills.

-- **Python’s Critical Role:** Python is highly demanded in both countries, particularly for Data Scientists.
+- **Python’s Critical Role:** *Python* is highly demanded in both countries, particularly for *Data Scientists*.
 The demand is slightly higher in the U.S. `72%` compared to India `70%`, indicating its global importance in data science.
-However, Python’s demand for Data Engineers is slightly lower in India `61%` compared to the U.S. `65%`, highlighting its versatility.
+However, Python’s demand for *Data Engineers* is slightly lower in India `61%` compared to the U.S. `65%`, highlighting its versatility.

-- **Excel vs. Cloud Skills:** In the U.S., Excel remains crucial for Data Analysts `41%`, while cloud skills like AWS are more emphasized for Data Engineers `43%`.
-In India, Excel is also significant `35%`, but the demand for cloud skills like Azure and AWS is slightly lower.
+- **Excel vs. Cloud Skills:** In the U.S., Excel remains crucial for *Data Analysts* `41%`, while cloud skills like *AWS* are more emphasized for *Data Engineers* `43%`.
+In India, *Excel* is also significant `35%`, but the demand for cloud skills like *Azure and AWS* is slightly lower.
 This reflects the U.S. market’s stronger focus on cloud technologies.

-- **Tableau vs. Power BI:** Tableau is consistently in demand in both countries, especially for Data Analysts, with higher emphasis in the U.S. `28%` compared to India `27%`.
-Power BI, on the other hand, is gaining more traction in India `21%` compared to its absence in the U.S. charts, indicating regional preferences in data visualization tools.
+- **Tableau vs. Power BI:** *Tableau* is consistently in demand in both countries, especially for *Data Analysts*, with higher emphasis in the U.S. `28%` compared to India `27%`. *Power BI*, on the other hand, is gaining more traction in India `21%` compared to its absence in the U.S. charts, indicating regional preferences in data visualization tools.

-- **R and SAS:** R is more relevant for Data Scientists in the U.S. `44%` compared to India`33%`, reflecting its specialized use in statistical analysis.
-SAS appears in the U.S. Data Analyst role `19%` but is absent in the Indian context, suggesting its niche application is more pronounced in the U.S.
+- **R and SAS:** *R* is more relevant for *Data Scientists* in the U.S. `44%` compared to India`33%`, reflecting its specialized use in statistical analysis. *SAS* appears in the *U.S. Data Analyst* role `19%` but is absent in the Indian context, suggesting its niche application is more pronounced in the U.S.

 ## 2. How are in-demand skills trending for Data Analysts?
 To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
 This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.